joaoadelazzari/FStr/README.md

 #### Web Site 1: https://sites.google.com/coc.ufrj.br/fstr
 #### Web Site 2: https://joaoadelazzari.github.io/FStr/

-The FStr computer application program gives to the user an easy and an intuitive elastic buckling analysis, through a Finite Strip Method, and its modal visualization of a thin-walled structural element.
+The FStr computer application program gives to the user an easy and an intuitive elastic buckling analysis, through a Finite Strip Method, and its modal preview of a thin-walled structural element.
 Besides the modes, the user can determinate the critical buckling load in each critical length.

 ## What is FStr?